Val Pola landslide

 During June and July 1987 Valtellina witnessed an exceptionally high rainfall accompanied with rapid glacier melting due to the relatively high altitude of the 0 degree isotherm.
 As a result, the Val Pola Creek significantly eroded its valley flanks, including the area of debris accumulation of post-glacial landslides.
-This resulted in a fracture which detached an estimated volume of 35–45 million cubic metres of old debris from the Northern slope of the Mount Zandila (Eastern side of Pizzo Coppetto) first detected on July 25.
-On July 26 evacuations of local villages started.
+This resulted in a fracture which detached an estimated volume of 35–45 million cubic metres of old debris from the Northern slope of the Mount Zandila (Eastern side of Pizzo Coppetto) first detected on 25 July.
+On 26 July evacuations of local villages started.
 The fracture eventually produced a rapid rock avalanche with subsequent shallow landslides of the Val Pola sides and a debris flow along the Val Pola thalweg.
 The flow entrained an estimated 5–8 million cubic meters of debris.
 The created alluvial fan dammed the Adda River and created a lake.
 The mass ran about 1.5 km downstream and generated an upstream mud wave 35 m high which traveled about 2.7 km.

 Twenty-two people were killed by the main landslide, which created a huge wave in the temporary lake caused by a previous, smaller landslide.

 The landslide resulted in a 35 m deepening of the Val Pola canyon.